 Function Types

-Nyckel supports three function types.
+Nyckel supports four function types.
 They share the same underlying concept — a live, self-improving endpoint with samples, a review queue, and a managed model — but they solve different kinds of problems and have different setup steps.

 Classification